Defaultse/SalemFresh/README.md

 Deliverer:
 - Login
-- Get list of orders
+- Get list of tasks
 - Get address of a costumer of order
 - Change status of order after successful delivery